KxSystems/docs/docs/wp/websockets/index.md

 ## Conclusion

-This whitepaper has shown how WebSockets can be used as part of a HTML5 GUI to connect to a q process and allow persistent, real-time communication between kdb+ and a web browser.
+This white paper has shown how WebSockets can be used as part of a HTML5 GUI to connect to a q process and allow persistent, real-time communication between kdb+ and a web browser.